 “The project is now to swallow 930 million francs (more than 815 million euros), which is estimated at about 40 percent more than nine months ago.
 There are no denials, only relativizations – the costs mentioned are merely “rough estimates”.
 Many politicians already see a bottomless pit in Superb23 because the project planners have lost a lot of trust.
 In addition, Switzerland has had bad experiences with large IT projects: the Tax Administration (ESTV) swallowed around 120 million francs until it was stopped in 2012.
 And the successor project Fiscal-IT, which has meanwhile been successfully completed, also cost just under 120 million francs instead of the planned 85 million.” – IT Zoom

-Why is there was no coverage of the Swiss Post-implementation in any English speaking media?
-Does the fact that the implementation planning is occurring in a non-English speaking country mean that the project is not of interest to those that do not speak German — because I do not speak German, and I would like to know.
+Why is there was no coverage of the Swiss Post-implementation in any English-speaking media?
+Does the implementation planning occur in a non-English speaking country mean that the project is not of interest to those who do not speak German — because I do not speak German, and I would like to know.
 You cannot find this article unless you type in specific German words into Google.
 After you the article, you can easily translate it with Google Translate, but you can’t translate it until you find it, and that means using German words.

-All the while Swiss Post is receiving false information from Deloitte as to what the implementation will cost.
+All the while, Swiss Post receives false information from Deloitte as to what the implementation will cost.
 How do we know the information is incorrect.
-Well, first its Deloitte, but then second, their quotations illustrate that they are merely repeating SAP marketing approved talking points to Swiss Post, as they always do.
+Well, first it’s Deloitte, but then second, their quotations illustrate that they are merely repeating SAP marketing approved talking points to Swiss Post, as they always do.
 Why is anyone in Swiss Post listening to Deloitte?
 Deloitte will underestimate the cost and change order Swiss Post after the project is deep into the project, and the Swiss Post is dependent upon Deloitte.
 Consulting companies love government clients as it is well known they are easy to rip off.

 Here is a page from IT Inside.